MikeCheek/rag-documents-ai/README.md

   ranking passages → writing the answer (RAG), or a live "Thinking" panel of tool calls as they happen (Agent).
 - **Multiple chats**, each with its own persisted history in Postgres — switch between them from the "Chats" tab in the sidebar.
-Nothing bleeds between chats; reload the page or come back tomorrow and they're all still there.
 - **Pin** chats you want to keep at the top, **rename** any chat by double-clicking its title, **delete** with a confirmation prompt.
 - **Compaction**: once a chat passes ~24 messages, everything except the